ncatlab/nlab-content/pages/1881.md

 The existence of a natural number object is in turn crucial for the existence of [[classifying topos|classifying toposes]] over $\mathcal{E}$ due to a result by [[Andreas Blass|A. Blass]].

-So in a topos the existence of free objects over various gadgets like e.g. [[algebraic theory|algebraic theories]] or [[geometric theory|geometric theories]] all hinge on the existence of free monoids, the intuition being that the free monoids permit to construct a free model _syntactically_ by providing for the (syntactic) building blocks needed for this process.
+So in a topos the existence of free objects over various gadgets like e.g. [[algebraic theory|algebraic theories]] or [[geometric theory|geometric theories]] often hinge on the existence of free monoids, the intuition being that the free monoids permit to construct a free model _syntactically_ by providing for the (syntactic) building blocks needed for this process.

+Notice that algebraic theories can nevertheless have free algebras even if the ambient topos lacks a NNO.
+This may happen for algebraic theories that have the property that the free algebra on a finite set of generators has a finite carrier e.g. in the topos $FinSet$ free [[graphic monoids]] exist.

 ## Stacks and queues